 On April 16th, Google announced on their Webmaster blog that they will be changing how URLs display in mobile search results.
-The old style featured the complete user friendly URL in green, while the new style features a breadcrumb display of the result in green.

 Google says they want users to better understand your website in search results, and better reflect the real-world name of the website, not just the domain name.